haridas/haridas.github.com/src/articles/pytorch-models-in-cpp-pipelines.md

 4. Or use it with CPP projects directly

 Currently these optimisations are possible using the pytorch environment using the the torchscript option.

+### What's Torchscript

+Like how the tensorflow standrdized their model information using the binary protocol ( Protocol Buffer ) based encoding, similarly Torchscirpt does the same standardization of the pytorch models so that it can be serialized and used with different projects.
+For eg; You can build you project in Pytorch and export the final model into to TorchScript serialized representation ( Frozen graph; Tensorflow termonology ) so that it can be loaded into CPP or other non-python environments for modle inference.

+### How to export and what are the thigns need to be taken cared of.

+Basic steps involved in it and special function annotations and how it helps for the custom implementations are injected into the computation graph so that it can be used in the training time or at the inference time.

+### Load torchscript into C++ project

+<code smple:

+### Torch to cv.Matrix

+TBD

+### Wrap the c++ inference as a python package

+How about load the model into

+### Performance improvement

+Getting close to 50-70% speed gain when doing the c++ pipelien for the inference.
+This can be improved much further if we can re-implement some part of the image preprocessing workload.